How to Arrange Travel for Elderly Relatives During the Holidays

 Arrange a medical escort

 Something that you may not have thought about before if you are unable to change the location of the event, or pick up your elderly relatives who would like to attend, is to arrange a medical escort service to help them on the plane and during their travel.
-Contact air evac services to get an overview of the service, and find out how they can guarantee the safety and wellbeing of your loved one.
+Get an overview of the service, and find out how they can guarantee the safety and wellbeing of your loved one.
 You might want to arrange your family member to get a medical check before the event, so the doctor will confirm that they are fit enough to attend.
 This might be something you haven’t thought of when arranging travel for elderly relatives.

 Take their special needs into consideration

 If your older relative is fit to travel alone, and is capable of making it to where the family celebrations are, you will still need to consider their particular needs when they arrive.
 Make sure that you have all their travel documents copied, and you have accessible facilities in the venue you choose.
 Finally, take into consideration any special diet your relative might prefer, and ask their doctor’s advice on drinking alcohol or eating spicy food (for example).
 Have the contact number of their private doctor at hand, and save the number of a local hospital just in case you need help, depending on the age of your family member.
 When you plan travel for elderly relatives, this is something to consider.